gbasbu/e-commerce/README.md

 If you don't have Docker Desktop

-Install all npm dependecies from server
+Install all npm dependecies from server file

 ```console
 cd server && npm install